 - External Links

-‘Friends of ISCI’ are associates, or members, of the International State Crime Initiative.
+‘Friends of ISCI’ are associates of the International State Crime Initiative.
 They are invited to contribute to ISCI and to statecrime.org, and have been selected based on academic track-record and the recognition that they are leaders in their fields.
 Friends are completely independent of the Initiative.

 Andrew is a psychologist and a Senior Researcher in the Rehabilitation & Research Centre for Torture Victims.
 His research interests include the development of critical psychologies of prison practice; perpetrative institutions and networks (PINs); prevention of torture and organised violence; transitional justice; justice sector reform; and comparative penology.
 He followed up his PhD research on prison practices and human rights training in Nigeria with a post-doctoral research project on detention and violence in Sierra Leone.
 Andrew established the research network Scandinavian Prison Studies with Peter Scharff Smith of Danish Centre for Human Rights.

 Ann Cunningham is a Sydney lawyer and law, criminology and academic publisher.
 She is actively committed to international social justice, peace with justice, human rights and non-violent civil disobedience locally and internationally and to encouraging independent thought in the academic and professional sectors.